TGenNorth/ISGPipeline/README.txt

 the reference state.
 Therefore, two important steps must be added to the merging process.
 First, variants from each sample must be analyzed for ambiguity and marked as such before further processing.
-Second, samples without genotype information for a locus must be genotyped in an intelligent way.
+Second, samples without genotype information for a locus must be genotyped by inspecting the reads covering the locus.

-ISGTools is a collection of java command line utilities that manipulate/annotate the results of ISGPipeline.
-To find out more read the README in the isgtools directory.

 --------------------------------------------------------------------------------